uni-algo/uni-algo/README.md

 The biggest problem that in 99% cases everything will be fine.
 This is inappropriate for security reasons.<br>
-This library handles such problems (there are not only ill-formed sequences actually) properly and always according to Unicode Standard.
+This library handles such problems (there are not only ill-formed sequences actually) properly and always according to The Unicode Standard.

 In C/C++ there isn't exist a safe type for UTF-8/UTF-16 that guarantees that a data will be well-formed like in some other programming languages this makes the problem even worse.